bytecodealliance/cranelift/docs/langref.rst

 If the memory at the given addresss is not :term:`addressable`, the behavior is undefined.

-If the address is the result of a :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr`, and either the access extends outside the size given for the address computation, or there has been an intervening memory reallocation since the address computation, the behavior is undefined.

 .. autoinst:: load
 .. autoinst:: store